BRC

 Admit it, we've all been there.
 A miraculous win with a mediocre hand and suddenly you put the magic of that triumph down to those two cards.
 Some divine power has singled you out to be uniquely lucky when you have a 5 and Jack of hearts.
 And from here on out, you should never fold them.
 Because to fold those hands means to turn your back on the magic.

-Yeah, that’s a load of codswallop.
-We don’t care what happened in the past, please continue to fold your crappy hands.
+Yeah, that's a load of codswallop.
+I don't care what happened in the past, please continue to fold your crappy hands.
+This is one of those myths about folding that definitely belongs in the rubbish dump.

-Treat yourself to a few guaranteed hands after a big win
+Treat yourself to a few hands after a big win

 So you've just won a big pot.
 It'd be bad form to start folding now.
 Your stack is nice and fat, so you can afford to dip your toe in and see what happens, even if your next few hands aren't up to much.

-I think you’re going to guess where we stand on this one.
-It’s just a bad idea.
-We don’t care how much you won in the last hand, if you’re dealt bad cards, don’t bother playing them.
+I think you're going to guess where I stand on this one.
+It's just a bad idea.
+I don't care how much you won in the last hand, if you're dealt bad cards, don't bother playing them.

 Where can I put my new folding wisdom to the test?

-Now that you’re fully informed on myths about folding, you’re going to need a good online poker room to test out these theories.
-If you’re in the market for a new one, we’ve got a suggestion.
+Now that you're fully informed on myths about folding, you're going to need a good online poker room to test out these theories.
+If you're in the market for a new one, here's a suggestion.
 Maybe you should give bet365 a go.
 New to bet365?
-Well that’s even better!
-We’ve got a bet365 bonus code to sweeten your sign up.
+Well that's even better!
+There's a brilliant welcome offer, plus here's a bet365 bonus code you can use when you sign up.

 18+